BA (Hons) Fashion Design & Garment Technology

 Immerse yourself in a range of collaborative projects with industry partners for the opportunity to win real-life competitions that will increase your exposure as a designer maker in this fast-paced and innovative sector.
 You will develop strong working links with our other creative degree courses, allowing for cross-disciplinary partnership and access to specialist resources within many fields such as jewellery, graphics, media make-up, photography and media.

 As a student on this course, you will also be invited to take part in a rich and vibrant enrichment programme including external visits to exhibitions, galleries, suppliers and manufacturers and a residential trip to source materials for your final collection and attend global industry trade events.

 UCAS Code: 2AFT

 The entry requirements for this course are 32 UCAS Tariff points, a Level 3 qualification in a relevant subject or A Levels.
 Significant relevant prior learning and experience will also be considered.
 You might be asked to

 submit a portfolio of work to support your application.

 On receipt of your application, you will be asked to provide a portfolio that demonstrates your ideas and abilities creatively.
-This may showcase work you have done at school or college, alternatively this may capture independently devised projects.
-You will then be invited for interview in which you are able to discuss the course and ask any questions you may have.
+This may showcase work you have done at school or college, or alternatively this may capture independently devised projects.

 How will I be assessed?